Updated 16 April 2026

 [Your Name]

 When to use: You are leaving because of a bad manager, toxic culture, harassment, or any negative experience.
-The goal is to get out cleanly without creating evidence that could be used against you in any future disputes.
+The goal is to get out cleanly without creating evidence that could be used against you.

 Important: If you are leaving due to harassment or discrimination, consult an employment attorney before resigning.
 Quitting may affect your ability to file certain claims.
 In 2024, the EEOC received 88,531 discrimination charges, and timing of resignation can impact case outcomes.